Code-Institute-Submissions/FeedMe/README.md

 **10. Edit Profile:**

    1. Go to your profile and press the edit button and verify that it leads you to the edit profile with a form containing your information.
-   2. Change your name and/or image and press save and verify that it leads you back to your profile with a confirmation message and your username and image have been updated.
+   2. Change your password and/or email and press save and verify that it leads you back to your profile with a confirmation message.
-   3. Try to login with your new username and verify that it confirms it.
+   3. Try to login with your username and new password and verify that it confirms it.
-   4. Try to login with you old username and verify that the username doesn't exist.
+   4. Try to login with your old password and verify that a message appears suggesting that your username or password is incorrect.

 **11. Delete Profile:**